X

 Tech

-For seven years after Microsoft’s free upgrade offer officially ended, people were still reporting successful Windows 10 upgrades from older machines.
-But the party's finally over.
+For seven years after Microsoft's free upgrade offer officially ended, people were still reporting successful Windows 10 upgrades from older machines.
+Were all those loophole digital licenses legit?

 Written by Ed Bott, Senior Contributing Editor